rami-vemula-tw/dotnetcore-service-starter/Payment/Documentation/schema-data-migrations.md

 Following are the major areas where migrations play crucial role in development and deployment life cycle.
 1. Schema changes (specifically DDL statements like create/alter tables, indexes etc.).
 2. Stored procedures and functions
-3. Seed data (seeding master data like countries, zipcodes etc.)
+3. Seed data (seeding master data like countries, zip codes etc.)
-4. Data transformation because of schema changes (for example, rstructuring a table into multiple tables etc.)
+4. Data transformation because of schema changes (for example, restructuring a table into multiple tables etc.)
 5. ETL Pipelines (migrating transactional data from on-prem to cloud etc.)

-**NOTE:** ETL Migratons (#5 in the above list) is out of scope of this Starter kit.
+**NOTE:** ETL Migrations (#5 in the above list) is out of scope of this Starter kit.

 The primary key factors which play a major role in selection of a migration strategy are as follows.
-1. System topology (polygot)
+1. System topology (polyglot)
 2. Datastore choices
 3. Deployment strategies